datamade/sfm-cms/README.md

     cp .env.example .env

-The example `.env` file does not contain values for third-party integrations Google Maps and Sentry.
+The example `.env` file does not contain values for third-party integrations with AWS, Google Maps, or Sentry.
 If you're indoctrinated into the DataMade LastPass, you can find working values for these settings under `WWIC .env Secrets`.
-Otherwise, you'll need to create your own Google Maps key and/or Sentry DSN to enable these services in local development.
+Otherwise, you'll need to create your own AWS credentials, Google Maps key, and/or Sentry DSN to enable these services in local development.

 Finally, build the application: